gorganraul23/data_analyzer/README.txt

 2. Open on web
     - open http://127.0.0.1:8000/

-3. See the 3 pages.
+3. See the 3 pages for data management.
 Start the operations from left to right.

 4. Open student-activities page
     - here you can see the student's activities that are done and can be analyzed